Strata (novel): Reception

-John T. Sapienza, Jr. reviewed Strata for Different Worlds magazine and stated that "The most world-shaking concept in Strata is the cosmology.
+John T. Sapienza, Jr. reviewed Strata for Different Worlds magazine and stated: "The most world-shaking concept in Strata is the cosmology.
 Humanity builds worlds to be colonized, complete with their own fossil history created by engineer/artists.
-But there's more - other races of world-builders existed before humanity, and before them were starbuilders, and before them were the stars that were themselves intelligent beings.
+But there's more – other races of world-builders existed before humanity, and before them were starbuilders, and before them were the stars that were themselves intelligent beings.
 A lovely idea, and one which the author tops at the end of the book!
 I highly recommend it."